pivotal-cf/docs-pks/resources-index.hbs.md

 ---

-The following topics describe how an {{  vars.product_full }} administrator can create and manage options for the Kubernetes clusters that TKGI users provision:
+The following topics describe how an {{  vars.product_full }} administrator can create and manage options for the Kubernetes clusters that {{ vars.product_short }} users provision:

 <ul>
   <li>